 The other great option vegetable juices that are high in potassium.
 Think 8-12 ounces of fresh celery, cucumber, or a potassium-rich veggie juice that fits your cravings.

-Fermented foods such as yogurt, kefir, kombucha, and sauerkraut, can help to move your bowels and eliminate constipation due to the healthy bacteria they contain.
-Additionally, fruits like kiwi and prunes make especially therapeutic constipation busting foods.
+Fermented foods such as yogurt, kefir, kombucha, sauerkraut, or supplemental probiotics (my favorite here) can help to move your bowels and eliminate constipation due to the healthy bacteria they contain.

 In certain gut conditions (SIBO, LIBO and more) probiotic foods won't be tolerated well or at all (or only certain strains may be tolerated).
 So keep this in mind, and consider stool testing (like a GI map) to find out specifically what is going on in your gut and what you can do to support it.